 - You choose the metric data for which you want to create an alert condition.

 - New Relic Alerts uses the past values of that data to dynamically predict the data's upcoming behavior.
 This ongoing prediction is called a baseline and appears as a dotted black line in the UI.

-- You use the slider bar to adjust the thresholds (the gray bands around the baseline in the chart) that control the alert condition's sensitivity to trigger more or fewer violations.
+- Use the slider bar to adjust the alert thresholds (the gray bands around the baseline in the chart).
+Making the threshold smaller makes the condition more sensitive and will trigger more alert violations.

 - You can set both a Critical threshold (the outer, light gray band in the chart) and an optional Warning threshold (the inner, dark gray band).

 - When your data escapes the predicted "normal" behavior based on the options you have chosen, you will receive an alert notification.

 Create baseline alert condition